rusefi/rusefi/simulator/README.md

-Win32 or posix version of firmware allows to explore rusEFI on a PC without any embedded hardware!
+Win32 or POSIX version of firmware allows to explore FOME on a PC without any embedded hardware!

 Simulator runs a subset of ECU on your pc, easier to debug some things, tighter dev loop.